abhishekalandikar/MCQ-QB-and-Exam-Generator/README.md

   10.Add images to questions for visual-based learning or evaluation.

 ## Technologies Used

-Frontend: HTML, CSS, JavaScript (for user interface and interaction).
+  Frontend: HTML, CSS, JavaScript

-Backend: ASP.NET MVC (for server-side operations).
+  Backend: ASP.NET MVC

-Database: SQL Server (to store questions and user responses).
+  Database: SQL Server

 ## Use Cases